mjtooley/bitag2.0/pandemic-network-performance.md

-#### Draft Topic: Pandemic Network Performance
+#### New Topic: Pandemic Network Performance

-#### Technical Participants Solicited: From 6/29/2020 - 7/31/2020
+#### Technical Participants Solicited: From 7/27/2020 - 8/31/2020

-Please email dsicker@bitag.org to register your interest
+Please email dsicker@bitag.org to register your interest.
+You or your organization DO NOT need to be members or sponsors to participate.

 Type of participants sought:
 - Internet measurement platforms